[output_post_excerpt]

 Resume trans- Oh it’s- oh.

-This has been a new segment where I read completely fictional poetry.
+This has been a new segment where I tell blatant lies!
 Hope you enjoyed it.
 Thanks, Ben.

 Destiny works in mysterious ways, they say.
 A time of uncertainty and chaos has all the potential in the world to bring about things you couldn’t even dream of.
 You will be alright, in the end.
 You have no say in the matter.